vishwakarmasachin632/LearningSpringBoot_GL/LearningSpringBoot_GL/01_Spring_Basics/02_spring_core_features.md

 ** 👉 It does not change the logic directly
 ** 👉 It tells the compiler / framework how to behave

+** In Other Words: Annotation is a special type of metadata which is used to tells the compiler/framwork how to behave, Basically it is used to give the information about our code.
 ---
 ## 🎯 12.
 Interview Notes